nhsland/realgp.github.io/_pages/clinicians_how2.md

 ---
 permalink: "/clinicians_how2/"
 layout: default
-title:  "Clinicians - How to use our resources"
+title:  "How to use our resources"
 ---
 <section id="action" class="responsive">
         <div class="vertical-center">